ChefRambo/git_test_azure_actions/README.md

 # git_test_azure_actions
-This is a test rep for deployment with Azure
+This is a test repo for deployment with Azure